Bounded KRnet and its applications to density estimation and approximation: Application to density estimation

 The number of training points is $2\times10^4$.
-For the B-KRnet, we take $8$ CDF coupling layers.
-The neural network introduced in \eqref{eqn:theta_NN} has two fully connected hidden layers with $32$ hidden neurons.
-The hyperbolic tangent function is used as activation function.
-The Adam method with an initial learning rate $0.001$ and batch size $4096$ is applied.
-A total of $4000$ epochs are considered and a validation dataset with $2\times10^4$ samples is used for computing relative KL divergence during the whole training process.
+For the B-KRnet, we take $8$ CDF coupling layers and apply \(3\) subintervals along each dimension.
+The Adam method is applied with an initial learning rate of $0.001$ and a batch size of $4096$.
+A total of $4000$ epochs are considered and a validation dataset with $2\times10^4$ samples is used for computing the relative KL divergence throughout the whole training process.